Click button below for a printable version of the Illinois Alumni Association By-laws.

-A. A member shall be a former member of Phi Theta Kappa who has terminated active membership in good standing and who was enrolled for at least one (1) year in a two-year college.
+A. A member shall be a former member of Phi Theta Kappa who has terminated active membership in good standing and who was enrolled for at least one (1) year in a college.

 B. A member of Illinois Regional Alumni Association shall be any former member of Phi Theta Kappa who was inducted into a chapter in the Illinois Region or a former member of Phi Theta Kappa from another region in the Society who resides within the state of Illinois and who has paid Illinois Regional Alumni Association fee.